the-crypt-keeper/can-ai-code/README.md

 A self-evaluating interview for AI coding models.

-NOTE: This branch is a work in progress refactor of both the test suite and executor.
-See https://github.com/the-crypt-keeper/can-ai-code/pull/9 for discussion.

 ## Key Ideas

 * Interview questions written by humans, test taken by AI